yaoyi92/autoplex/README.md

 You can find the `autoplex` documentation [here](https://autoatml.github.io/autoplex/index.html)!
 The documentation also contains tutorials that teach you how to use `autoplex` for different use cases for the RSS and phonon workflows and individual modules therein.

+# What to cite?

+Please cite our preprint on the random-structure searches (RSS) performed with `autoplex`: [Y. Liu, J. D. Morrow, C. Ertural, N. L. Fragapane, J. L. A. Gardner, A. A. Naik, Y. Zhou, J. George, V. L. Deringer, 2024, DOI 10.48550/arXiv.2412.16736](https://arxiv.org/abs/2412.16736).

+Please additionally cite all relevant software we rely on within `autoplex` and specific workflows.
+Please take a look below and check out the corresponding links.

 # Before you start using `autoplex`

 We expect the general user of `autoplex` to be familiar with the [Materials Project](https://github.com/materialsproject) framework software tools and related